 What is Hard Anodized Cookware?

-Hard anodized cookware is made by a process of the electrochemical process, which involves an electrical current being passed through the metal to create a strong, durable finish.
+Hard anodized cookware is made by a process of electrochemical process, which involves an electrical current being passed through the metal to create a strong, durable finish.
 This process makes the Aluminum more resistant to wear and tear, non-reactive, as well as makes it non-stick.

 This cookware is different from other types of cookware in a few key ways.
 Firstly, the manufacturing process makes it more durable and resistant to wear and tear.